-So the story goes, looking through a stock of 20 to 30 photos from the 1937 era, Kinney saw in one photo a man and woman on a dock in Jaluit Atoll, Jaluit Island, the Marsh Islands,; this could be the pair of flyers gone missing in July 1937.
+So the story goes, looking through a stock of 20 to 30 photos from the 1937 era, Kinney saw in one photo a man and woman on a dock in Jaluit Atoll, Jaluit Island, the Marshall Islands.
+This could be the pair of flyers gone missing in July 1937.

-On a shit in the background there could be the outlines of the downed fliiers’ Lockheed Electra aircraft.
-The Japanese merchant ship then took Earnhart and Noonan to Saipan and into Japanese captivity, where both died.
+On a shirt in the background there could be the outlines of the downed fliers’ Lockheed Electra aircraft.
+Theory: The Japanese merchant ship then took Earhart and Noonan to Saipan and into Japanese captivity, where both died.
 Because they were spies for the U.S. government…as the Empire of Japan expanded its territory and built up the military for a great war in the Pacific Ocean?

-This theory runs through some of the tales told over the years by various authors, beginning most notably in 1962 by CBS reporter and author Fred Goerner (“The Search for Amelia Earhart”).
-(He was a WW II Seabee and respected journalist based in San Francisco).
+This theory runs through some of the tales told over the years by various authors, beginning most notably in 1962 by CBS reporter/author Fred Goerner (“The Search for Amelia Earhart”).
+He was a WW II U.S. Navy “Seabee” and respected journalist based in San Francisco.

-His position was that the plane was down on Mili Atoll in the Southeaster Marshall Islands.
+His theory was that the plane was down on Mili Atoll in the Southeastern Marshall Islands.
 A dozen natives were present, though none spoke English.
 Amelia got back in the plane and began to send S.O.S. messages.

 As the news broke around the world, someone or some persons began to leak the true story (this in the days before WikiLeaks, of course!).
 Now the Japanese forces knew of the Truk visit (who it was that invaded their airspace at high altitude).

-The U.S. military began the search, as did the Japanese. (the American Navy would search 200,000 square miles of the Pacific Ocean, with a dozen ships, the U.S.S.
-Lexington carrier and a battleship included, explains Goerner).
+The U.S. military began the search, as did the Japanese.
+(The American Navy would search 200,000 square miles of the Pacific Ocean, with a dozen ships, the U.S.S.
+Lexington carrier and a battleship included, explains Goerner in his book).

 Two weeks in, to the search a Japanese fishing boat stopped by the atoll, took the fliers on board, and then delivered them to a Japanese naval ship.
 Their journey then ended in Saipan, the Empire of Japan’s military headquarters in the Pacific Ocean.

-Goerner noted that at the time of his book, Americans were orbiting the Earth, and could look down everywhere…a far cry from the 1937 flight in a two-engine propeller aircraft.
+Goerner noted that at the time of his book, Americans were orbiting the Earth, and could look down everywhere…a far cry from the 1937 flight in a two-engine propeller-powered aircraft.

 In the book, a Thomas Devine of West Haven, CT was cited; he claimed that while on Saipan in 1945 (at war’s end) he was shown the Earhart-Noonan grave site.
 He and two others returned in 1963 to try to find the graves.
 Guam natives were questioned for their recollections.
 One Jesus Bacha Salas claimed to occupy a cell next to an American woman flier on Saipan.
 Pedro Skisag identified Amelia as the women he saw in Tanapag Harborr in 1937.
 Jose Pangelinan witnessed the deaths — Amelia of dysentery and Fred by beheading.

-Interesting: Before the “Around the World” flight, skilled pilots Paul Mantz flew the aircraft — “the Flying Laboratory” — to Hawaii, where the aircraft was damaged and returned to the Lockheed factory in California.
+Interesting: Before the “Around the World” flight, skilled pilot Paul Mantz flew the aircraft — “the Flying Laboratory” — to Hawaii, where the aircraft was damaged and returned to the Lockheed factory in California.
 This supposedly is where the switch was made to a more high-performing airplane.
-And on and on and on…the mystery oes.
+And on and on and on…the mystery goes.

 Do you have any theories?
 Or missing and now found photos of Amelia and Fred in the Pacific?
 STAY TUNED!